 Long direct quotes have unique indentation requirements.
-I recommend avoid any long direct quotes.
-They are usually used by students to fill up space.
+I recommend avoiding long direct quotes (more than 5 lines).
+They are usually used as another cheap filler.
+A great testimony or a specific poetic excerpt may be exceptions.

-2. GET COMFORTABLE WITH THE THIRD PERSON
+3. THE THIRD PERSON, & YOU

-• Do not write a paper that begins with something like:
+• Do not write a paper that begins with something like: I chose to write about this because

-I chose to write about this because blah blah blah.There is no need to mention the author (aka the student).
+There is no need to mention the author (aka the student).
 Just write about the topic.